-- Level 1: Discovering Computer Science & Programming Through Scratch: Fundamentals - Level 2: Discovering Computer Science & Programming Through Scratch: Explorations - Level 3: Discovering Computer Science & Programming Through Scratch: Recursion
+- Level 1: Discovering Computer Science & Programming Through Scratch: Fundamentals Student Notebook - Level 2: Discovering Computer Science & Programming Through Scratch: Explorations - Level 3: Discovering Computer Science & Programming Through Scratch: Recursion

 - 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
-Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
-Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 4.
-Exhibits are to be skill appropriate for the member's grade level. - 5.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work. - Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 4.
+Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 5.
+Exhibits are to be skill appropriate for the member's grade level. - 6.
 Youth enrolled in the computer project will select one of the below subject categories to study, regardless of grade.
 Youth may choose to create an exhibit demonstrating skills learned during the year.
-Check with your county Purdue Extension Office to determine if a computer will be available during judging and if there will be an opportunity to explain your exhibit to the judge. - 6.
-Exhibits qualifying for state fair are to be submitted on a thumb drive securely attached to a notebook/portfolio describing accomplishments, skills learned, design ideas, budget, a summary of what was done, screenshots showing the development and final project, etc. as the exhibitor will not be able to discuss their work with a judge. - 7.
+Check with your county Purdue Extension Office to determine if a computer will be available during judging and if there will be an opportunity to explain your exhibit to the judge. - 7.
+Exhibits qualifying for state fair are to be submitted on a thumb drive securely attached to a notebook/portfolio describing accomplishments, skills learned, design ideas, budget, a summary of what was done, screenshots showing the development and final project, etc. as the exhibitor will not be able to discuss their work with a judge. - 8.
 Poster and display board exhibits are permissible.
 Posters are to be 22"x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
 Display boards should be designed to sit on a table using no more than 36" of tabletop space.
 Space should be left in the lower right-hand corner to place an exhibit tag provided by Purdue Extension staff.
-Youth may continue in the same subject category in subsequent years expand on the previous year's topic, or choose a new topic. - 8.
+Youth may continue in the same subject category in subsequent years expand on the previous year's topic, or choose a new topic. - 9.
 Subject categories are: - Block-based Programming - Text-based Programming - Web Design and Computer Entrepreneurship - Computer Forensics

-- Hardware and Networking Design/Install/Repair
+- Hardware and Networking

+Design/Install/Repair

+- Graphic Design

-- Graphic Design and Computer Art
+- Computer Art

+- 3-D Printing

 - Robotics

-Software submitted to be reviewed by a judge must be compatible on both PC, Mac platform.
+Software submitted to be reviewed by a judge must be compatible on both PC.
+Mac platform.
 If additional software other than Microsoft Office Suite is required to view the member's work, that software must be provided by the member and comply with all manufacturer copyright laws.
 Apps can be Android or IOS compatible.
 Grade breakdowns are suggestions.